OFFIS-DAI/Mango.jl/docs/src/getting_started.md

 ## 2. Defining Ping Pong Agents

 Let's define agent structs to represent the ping pong agents.
-Every new agent struct should be defined using the @agent macro to ensure compatibility to the mango container:
+Every new agent struct should be defined using the @agent macro to ensure compatibility with the mango container:

 ```julia
 using Mango